brown-ccv/jaworski-cellseg/README.md

 ## Features

-- **Load BioFormat Files**: Load BioFormat Files Easily load .oir files created by lab acquisition hardware (e.g., Imaris), ensuring compatibility and a smooth workflow for researchers.
+- **Load BioFormat Files**: Easily load .oir files created by lab acquisition hardware (e.g., Imaris), ensuring compatibility and a smooth workflow for researchers.
 - **Preprocess Data**: Adjust contrast and apply a Gaussian filter to enhance the dataset, followed by thresholding to create binary masks.
 This step improves the segmentation and labeling of cells for subsequent analysis.
 - **Count Cells in Dataset**: Count the number of cells present by combining the enhanced dataset with binary maps.
 The plugin enables users to focus on regions of interest and generate accurate cell counts.